 What are the associated tax implications?

 Whether a Director’s Loan is taxable will depend on when it is repaid.
-If repaid within nine months and one day of the company’s year-end, then no tax is owed.
-Otherwise, additional Corporation Tax (Section 455 CTA Tax) may apply.
-Again your accountant will be able to advise you on this based on your personal circumstances.
+If repaid within 9 months and 1 day of the company’s year-end, no additional tax is due.

 How to repay the loan